kelseyhightower/confd/docs/command-line-flags.md

       Vault user-id to use with the app-id backend (only used with -backend=value and auth-type=app-id) -username string
-      the username to authenticate as (only used with vault and etcd backends) -vault-path string
+      the username to authenticate as (only used with vault and etcd backends) -version
-      Vault mount path of the auth method (only used with -backend=vault) -version
       print version and exit
   -watch